 Helps airports incorporate the concepts of Universal Design in line with the United Nations’ Convention on the Rights of Persons with Disabilities (CRPD) and their national regulations

 It is imperative that airports ensure they are prioritizing National Regulations on the matter of accessibility.
-The program is based on existing international best practices and recommendations, including those put forward in the ACI Airport and Persons with Disability Handbook, United Nations’ Convention on the Rights of Persons with Disabilities (CRPD), and Universal Design concepts.
+The program is based on existing international best practices and recommendations, including those put forward in the ACI Airport and Persons with Disability Handbook, the United Nations’ Convention on the Rights of Persons with Disabilities (CRPD), and Universal Design concepts.

 The process usually takes one to two weeks from request to completion, depending on the size of the airport and the length of time taken by the airport to gather the supporting evidence.